MSc Advanced Restorative Dentistry / Overview

 - Entry requirements

-We require a primary dental qualification from a recognised institution and at least two years' experience in general dental practice.
+We require a primary dental qualification from a recognised institution and for the MSc and PGDip at least two years post qualification experience.

 - How to apply